 The general purposes of a workload policy are to ensure a reasonable and equitable assignment of faculty responsibilities across the institution, to ensure that faculty members contribute comparable levels of effort to the institution's collective work, and to ensure that faculty members are rewarded on the basis of their contributions.
-The normal workload, not to be confused with the teaching load, for tenured and tenure-track faculty includes teaching and/or other professional duties, service to the institution, and scholarship and professional development.
-The proportions of the different workload areas are determined by the individual faculty member and their School Dean or Department Chair through a self-evaluation plan and an official request for redirection of time which must be approved by the immediate supervisor and dean of the academic unit and the Provost.
+The normal workload, not to be confused with the teaching load, for faculty includes teaching, librarianship, and/or other professional duties; service to the institution; and, for tenured and tenure-track faculty, scholarship.